paperless-ngx/paperless-ngx/docs/configuration.rst

 PAPERLESS_DBHOST=<hostname>
     By default, sqlite is used as the database backend.
 This can be changed here.
-    Set PAPERLESS_DBHOST and PostgreSQL will be used instead of mysql.
+    Set PAPERLESS_DBHOST and PostgreSQL will be used instead of sqlite.

 PAPERLESS_DBPORT=<port>
     Adjust port if necessary.